In the pursuit of doing the best SEO work we can, one thing that may be overlooked or undervalued is optimizing for voice search.

 Compel your audience to engage with your product by reaching them on a personal and informative level.
 Because people’s emotions are touched more visually, you should have relatable pictures to accompany the text.

-Ask a question they may have and then answer it in a succinct way that reaches their emotions.
+Ask a question they may have and then answer it in a concise way that reaches their emotions.
 Feel free to elaborate more after that and incorporate the keywords that you are targeting.
 This format is attractive to Google’s ranking algorithm.

 Do you use conversational words?